rems-project/c-verif-mark/README.md

 - Open-source: The C program and its proofs (low-level and high-level) should be open-source.
 - Documented: (if possible) in a paper so people can understand what it's about.
 - 32/64-bit: Programs/proofs that are not portable must be marked as 32-bit or 64-bit.

+## Candidate examples

+Starting very simple, so that one can really explain what the tool is doing:

+- some straight-line simple arithmetic, composing statements
+- a function taking an `int *p` and returning `p+1`
+- simple array update
+- the `cbench` factorial examples 2.1 - 2.4
+- the VST sum-of-array example
+- ...